 - 1. Identify the project partners and provide a brief history of the collaborative relationship between those partners, including when and under what circumstances the collaborative relationship began and when each partner entered into the relationship. - 2.
 Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
 State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being equitably compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 4.
-Clearly demonstrate that the project partners satisfy the partnership requirement for the Children and Youth Program purpose area that the project will address. - 5.
-Detail the specific activities for the proposed project and identify the individual(s) from the project partner who will be responsible for implementing project activities and describe how they will work with other project staff. - 6.
-Include the printed name, title, and agency, for the applicant and all partners under each signature at the end of the MOU document.
+Detail the specific activities for the proposed project and identify the individual(s) from the project partner who will be responsible for implementing project activities and describe how they will work with other project staff.

-- 7. If applicable, for project partners that are schools or school districts, the following signatures must be included in the MOU: - A school district must include the signature of the superintendent/chief executive officer. - A single school or group of schools must include the signatures of all participating school principals and/or all relevant superintendents/chief executive officers.
+- 5. Include the printed name, title, and agency, for the applicant and all partners under each signature at the end of the MOU document. - 6.
+If applicable, for project partners that are schools or school districts, the following signatures must be included in the MOU: - A school district must include the signature of the superintendent/chief executive officer. - A single school or group of schools must include the signatures of all participating school principals and/or all relevant superintendents/chief executive officers.